JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/The_Goal_of_Mortal.md

 > 1. Choosing to respond to divine leading; sincerely basing the human life on the highest consciousness of truth, beauty, and goodness, and then coordinating these qualities of divinity through wisdom, worship, faith, and love.
 > 2. Loving God and desiring to be like him–genuine recognition of the divine fatherhood and loving worship of the heavenly Parent.
 > 3. Loving man and sincerely desiring to serve him–wholehearted recognition of the brotherhood of man coupled with an intelligent and wise affection for each of your fellow mortals.
 > 4. Joyful acceptance of cosmic citizenship–honest recognition of your progressive obligations to the Supreme Being, awareness of the interdependence of evolutionary man and evolving Deity.
-This is the birth of cosmic morality and the dawning realization of universal duty. ([UB 110:3.4-10](/en/The_Urantia_Book/110#p3_4))
+This is the birth of cosmic morality and the dawning realization of universal duty. (<a id="a42_276"></a>[UB 110:3.4-10](/en/The_Urantia_Book/110#p3_4))

 ## External links